1986 Kalamata earthquake: Strong ground motion

-Two accelerographs in Kalamata recorded a maximum peak ground acceleration (pga) of 0.27 g in the horizontal component.
-Meanwhile, the pga in the vertical component was 0.368 g.
+Two accelerographs in Kalamata recorded a maximum peak ground acceleration (pga) of 0.27 g in the horizontal component and 0.368 g in the vertical component.
 Ground motion in excess of 0.1 g lasted for 2.5 seconds while the maximum horizontal velocity was 32.3 cm per second.
+Those readings contained abundant short-period energy with periods of 0.15–1.6 seconds and exceptionally large spectral accelerations between 0.2 and 0.8 seconds, matching the natural periods of many low- and mid-rise buildings.

 The greater Kalamata and Elaiochori regions were within the meizoseismal area.

-Downtown Kalamata experienced Modified Mercalli intensity VIII (Severe), where damage was heavy; 42 percent of homes were obliterated or had irreparable damage.
-However, In Elaiochori and Perivolakia, the Modified Mercalli intensity was X (Extreme) and both villages were razed.
-The earthquake produced seismic waves with a short period of 0.15–1.6 seconds, affecting short and poorly built structures.
-Buildings in Elaiochori were poorly constructed and without retrofitting, could not endure the shaking.
+Downtown Kalamata was assigned Modified Mercalli intensity VIII (Severe) while in the destroyed villages of Elaiochori and Perivolakia, the intensity was X (Extreme).
+Damage within Kalamata was significantly non-uniform; heavier in the northern and eastern parts.
+This was attributed to coseismic rupture characteristics and variations in the local sediment thickness.